 MQL (Marketing Qualified Lead)

-The practice of developing a 'position' in the minds of buyers.
+Positioning is a form of communication.
+It's practice of developing a 'position' in the minds of buyers that leverages perceptions a buyer already has.
 More commonly positioning refers to the process of connecting a potential customer's needs and preferences with the strengths of an organization (people and product) to get them to take action.

 The practice of defining and evaluating pricing models.